Thrillington: History

 The album was recorded in June 1971 and with an intended release shortly thereafter.
 Paul McCartney produced the sessions, although he did not play or sing at all on the album, and all arrangements were by Richard Anthony Hewson, who was asked to work on the orchestration before Ram had yet been released.
 The album was completed in three days of recording sessions, but when Paul and Linda decided to form Wings, the (at that point untitled) Thrillington album was shelved.

-Years later, in late 1976, McCartney decided to release the long-in-storage project, and devised a plan to publicize the album while obscuring his own involvement with it.
+In late 1976, McCartney decided to release the long-in-storage project, and devised a plan to publicize the album while obscuring his own involvement with it.
 In preparation for the release of Thrillington, McCartney invented the fictitious socialite Percy Thrillington, and even took out ads in various UK music papers announcing Thrillington's so-called comings and goings to generate curiosity and interest.

 Released in April 1977, McCartney's name was mentioned only in the main liner notes where he is described as a friend of Percy.
 Thrillington went mostly unnoticed upon its release although it was reviewed by Rolling Stone magazine and mentioned in the "Random Notes" section.
 Variety also reviewed the album, noting that "Whether Percy Thrillington is Paul McCartney or not is really irrelevant.
 What matters is that he (they) is (are) having fun."

 Because it was widely assumed that Thrillington was the product of McCartney working under a pseudonym, the album became a collector's item.
-McCartney finally admitted his role to journalist Peter Palmiere at a Los Angeles press conference on 27 November 1989 during his world tour: "What a great question to end the conference.
+McCartney finally admitted his role to journalist Peter Palmiere at a Los Angeles press conference on 27 November 1989 during the Paul McCartney World Tour: "What a great question to end the conference.
 The world needs to know!
 But seriously it was me and Linda – and we kept it a secret for a long time but now the world knows! – you blew it!"

 In 1990 Paul McCartney also admitted to Palmiere, via an autograph request, that he was indeed Clint Harrigan – the liner notes writer for Thrillington and Wings' Wild Life album.
-The first person to reveal the identity of Clint Harrigan was John Lennon, who stated as much during a well-publicised letter feud with McCartney in Melody Maker ("And your writing inside of the Wings album [Wild Life] isn’t exactly the Realist is it?") in December 1971.
+The first person to reveal the identity of Clint Harrigan was John Lennon, who stated as much during a well-publicised letter feud with McCartney in Melody Maker ("And your writing inside of the Wings album [Wild Life] isn't exactly the Realist is it?") in December 1971.

 The full story of the Thrillington album was told in detail in 1995 in Beatles fanzine Good Day Sunshine and in music journalist Ian Peel's book The Unknown Paul McCartney (Reynolds & Hearn, 2002).
 Peel tracked down various musicians who brought McCartney's vision to life – including Richard Hewson, Herbie Flowers and the Mike Sammes Singers – as well as those that were involved in creating its mythology.